alcantariel/front-end-engineer/web-storage/README.md

-# Local Storage, Session Storage and Cookies
+# Web Storage

+This browser API provides mechanisms that can store pairs of keys and values.

 <br>

 ## Local Storage

+i.e. Local Storage is a good place to store public and non-sensitive data.

 <br>